-- 5.1 Requirements: - 5.1.1 All system-level passwords (Administrator, etc.) must be changed on a termly basis, as a minimum. - 5.1.2 Staff are advised to change all user-level passwords (e.g., email, web, desktop computer, etc.) regularly. - 5.1.3 All user-level and system-level passwords must conform to the standards described below. - 5.2 Standards All users should be aware of how to select strong passwords.
-Strong passwords have the following characteristics: - 5.2.1 Contain at least three of the five following character classes: Lower case characters; Upper case characters; Numbers; Punctuation; "Special" characters (e.g. @#\$%^&()+|~-=\'{}[]:";'<>/). - 5.2.2 Contain at least eight to fifteen alphanumeric characters. - 5.2.3 The password is NOT a word found in a dictionary (English or foreign). - 5.2.4 The password is NOT a name or common pattern (e.g. 12345678). - 5.2.5 Passwords should be easily remembered.
-One way to do this is create a password based on a song title or other phrase.
+- 5.1 Requirements: - 5.1.1 All system-level passwords (Administrator, etc.) must be changed from any generic default, and then reset when required (e.g. after a suspected breach). - 5.1.2 All user-level passwords (e.g. email, web, desktop computer, etc.) must be changed from any generic default, and then reset when required (e.g. after a suspected breach, or after a change in staffing).

+- 5.1.3 All user-level and system-level passwords must conform to the standards described below. - 5.2 Standards All users should be aware of how to select strong passwords.
+Strong passwords have the following characteristics: - 5.2.1 Contain at least eight alphanumeric characters. - 5.2.2 The password is NOT a word found in a dictionary (English or foreign). - 5.2.3 The password is NOT a name or common pattern (e.g. 12345678). - 5.2.4 Passwords should be easily remembered.
+One way to do this is create a password based on a song title or other phrase, or to string together three random words e.g. coffeetrainfish. - 5.2.5 Passwords could also contain several of the five following character classes [but we recommend that this should not be enforced]: Lower case characters; Upper case characters; Numbers; Punctuation; "Special" characters (e.g. @#\$%^&\()\+|~-=\'{}[]:";'<>/).
+However, this should only be used in conjunction with the above rules ('P4sswOrd' is no more secure than 'Password').